 Phone: (404) 727-1096

 Astrid M. Eckert, Associate Professor (M.A., University of Michigan; M.A.
 Free University Berlin; Ph.D., Free University Berlin).

-I am a historian of modern Europe and modern Germany whose teaching covers German and European history in the nineteenth and twentieth centuries.
-My research and publication activities center on the era after 1945.
+I am a historian of modern Europe and modern Germany.
+Whereas my teaching covers German and European history in the nineteenth and twentieth centuries, my research and publication activities center on the era after 1945.
 My research interests have increasingly turned towards environmental history, a field I intend to engage for future work.